Accelerating specialty pharmacy programs and clinical platform modernization for Fuze Health

 Modernizing the EMR system

-Building on the momentum achieved, our partnership has transitioned into a third phase: modernizing Fuze Health’s electronic medical record system (EMR).
+Building on the momentum achieved, our partnership transitioned into a third phase: modernizing Fuze Health’s electronic medical record system (EMR).

-The ongoing project focuses on a high-impact community and support program in partnership with United Healthcare (UHC).
-The system is designed to identify and support patients immediately following an ER discharge, automatically connecting them with clinicians for critical behavioral health programs and suicide prevention services.
-We are applying the same multi-tenant philosophy established in the immunology pilot to ensure the new EMR is flexible enough to scale across all of Fuze Health’s future clinical programs.
+This project focused on a high-impact community and support program in partnership with UnitedHealthcare (UHC).
+The system was designed to identify and support patients immediately following an ER discharge, automatically connecting them with clinicians for critical behavioral health programs and suicide prevention services.

 3d shape symbolizing collaboration